 As a democratically governed and member-owned electric cooperative, MTE encourages members to participate in the election process during the Annual Meeting.
-Each year, members gather to vote for their board of directors, nominating committee, and any proposed bylaw changes.
-More information about the Annual Meeting can be found here.
+Each year, members vote for their Board of Directors, Nominating Committee, proposed bylaw changes and any other business that may come before the membership.

 Below are some frequently asked questions related to the election and voting process.
 If you have additional questions, comments, or concerns about the election process, let us know at 877-777-9020 or send us an email.

 Frequently Asked Questions